 A patent is a 20-year exclusive right to make, use, or sell an invention.
 An invention can be art, machinery, a manufactured item, design, or any new improvement that is patentable under the laws of the United States.

-Employees who develop inventions that contribute to the efficiency and/or economy of, or otherwise improve Government operations, may receive cash awards.
-They are also eligible to receive royalties not to exceed $150,000 per year unless the President approves a larger award.
+Employees who develop inventions that contribute to the efficiency or economy of, or otherwise improve Government operations, may receive cash awards.
+They are also eligible to receive royalties.